Foto: FSEID - stock.adobe.com

 Finding your place in a new city can be challenging, but HAVENS LIVING Frankfurt aims to make the process easier.

-The duration of all rental contracts is unlimited and can be cancelled at three-month’s notice.
-There are, however, some exceptions to the rule.
-German rental law is complex, and it is important to know your rights and responsibilities.
-It is advisable to have the contract checked by your companyor a lawyer.
-If you do have trouble with your landlord, you might want to consult an attorney or one of the several tenant advisory centers in the region, which offer legal advice and representation.
-The membership fee of € 50 – 70 also includes legal insurance.
-There is a three-month waiting period after you join before the legal insurance takes effect.
+All rental contracts can be cancelled at any time, with a three-month notice period.
+There are a few exceptions to this, though.
+German rental law is pretty complex, so it’s important to know your rights and responsibilities.
+It’s a good idea to get the contract checked by your company or a lawyer.
+If you do have trouble with your landlord, you can get legal advice and representation from an attorney or one of the several tenant advisory centres in the region.
+The membership fee of €50–70 also includes legal insurance, but there’s a three-month waiting period after you join before the insurance takes effect.

 Deutscher Mieterbund Landesverband Hessen e.V.